spang-lab/FastqPuri/README_trimFilter.md

   * reads containing N base callings,
-  * reads representing contaminations, belonging to sequences in INPUT.fa Outputs 4 [O_PREFIX]_fq.gz files containing: "good" reads, discarded low Q reads discarded reads containing N's, discarded contaminations.
+  * reads representing contaminations, belonging to sequences in INPUT.fa Outputs 4 [O_PREFIX]_fq.gz files containing: "good" reads, discarded low Q reads, discarded reads containing N's, discarded contaminations.
 Options:
  -v, --version prints package version.
  -h, --help    prints help dialog.
  -f, --ifq     fastq input file [*fq|*fq.gz|*fq.bz2], mandatory option.
  -l, --length  read length: length of the reads, mandatory option.
  -o, --output  output prefix (with path), optional (default ./out).
- -z, --gzip    gzips output files: yes or no (default yes).
+ -z, --gzip    gzip output files: yes or no (default yes).
- -A, --adapter adapter input three fields separated by colons:
+ -A, --adapter adapter input.
+Three fields separated by colons:
                <ADAPTERS.fa>: fasta file containing adapters,
                <mismatches>: maximum mismatch count allowed,
                <score>: score threshold  for the aligner.
  -x, --idx     index input file.
 To be included with any method.
-3 fields
                3 fields separated by colons:
                <INDEX_FILE>: output of makeTree, makeBloom,
                <score>: score threshold to accept a match [0,1],
-               [lmer_len]: correspond to the length of the lmers to be looked for in the reads [1,READ_LENGTH].
+               [lmer_len]: corresponds to the length of the lmers to be looked for in the reads [1,READ_LENGTH].
  -a, --ifa     fasta input file.
 To be included only with method TREE
                (it excludes the option --idx).
 Otherwise, an